pragmagrid/pragma_boot/README.rst

 * **ve_driver/fix_images** prepare the given VC images to be run on the current system (fix kernel, drivers, boot options, for current platform, etc.).
-  It's input argumets are (in the following order):
+  It's input arguments are (in the following order):

   1. **vc_in_file**     the path to the vc-in.xml file of the virtual machine we have to convert
   2. **temp_directory** the temporary directory used to place all the temporary virtual